williamjsdavis/secn-PR/README.md

 - [ ] Implement arbitrary `timeShiftSamplePoints` vector
 - [ ] Implement arbitrary spatial evaluation points
+- [x] Implement option of forcing a particular correlation time
 - [ ] Add compatibility for combining observations of different time-steps
-- [ ] Add compatibility for observations of uneven time-steps
 - [x] Make a plotting function for the distribution of correlation times
 - [ ] Add more kernel functions to the library